Raekye/ObjectiveGit-iOS-Example/README.md

 ObjectiveGit-iOS-Example
 ========================

 This is a quick guide on setting up ObjectiveGit for an iOS project.
+The example code clones a repository if it doesn't already exist, and displays the latest commit message.
+Don't expect much; it's only meant to get you started.

 ### Adding the ObjectiveGit framework to a new iOS project
 1. Create a new project on Xcode (make sure to check "initialize a git repository").
 Do not use spaces in the project name; the `bootstrap` script for ObjectiveGit will not work with paths with spaces